rusefi/rusefi_documentation/Tunerstudio-Connectivity.md

 # TunerStudio Connectivity

-## Communications

-## Parameters
+## Communications Parameters

-By default Tuner Studio connectivity is using pin PC10 for TX and PC11 RX, **baud rate 38400**.
-Do not forget about GND wire.
+### COM-port and baud rate

 ![Communication Settings](Images/communication_settings.png)

+Select the correct COM port for your rusEFI.
+You will usually see only two COM ports.
+Chances are, the one with the higher number is the rusEFI COM-port.
+For most cases, the selected Baud rate does not matter.

+If you can't establish communication, try baud rate 38,400 | 57,600 or 115,200.
+If that doesn't work, you may need to try a different COM port.

+After selecting the COM-port (and baud rate), click on "Test Port".
+This should result in a "successful!" message.
+If you get a failed message, you need to adjust your settings.
+After a successful test of the port click "Accept".

 See also: [TunerStudio Console Commands](Dev-Console-Commands#tuner-studio)

-Please be sure to use current firmware version with current rusefi.ini project from [<http://rusefi.com/build_server/rusefi_firmware.zip> build_server]

 ## Troubleshooting Tuner Studio connectivity

+By default Tuner Studio connectivity is using pin PC10 for TX and PC11 RX.
+Do not forget about GND wire.

+Please be sure to use current firmware version with current rusefi.ini project from [build server](http://rusefi.com/build_server/rusefi_firmware.zip)

 First of all make sure that you have serial port drivers installed.
 STMicroelectronics Virtual for microUSB or USB serial for PC10/PC11